March 25, 2025

 - Fatigue: Feeling drained or lethargic, even after adequate rest.

-Weak immunity: Being more susceptible to illness due to a compromised digestive system. - Anxiety and overthinking: A cycle of mental restlessness that is rooted in emotional strain.
+- Anxiety and overthinking: A cycle of mental restlessness that is rooted in emotional strain.

 How Worry Weakens the Spleen